See belowLearn more about this agency

 - You will be taken to the online application which you must complete in order to apply for the position.
 Complete the online application, verify the required documentation is included with your application package, and submit the application.
 You must re-select your resume and/or other documents from your USAJOBS account or your application will be incomplete.
-You must upload your ECQs, TQs (under other) and any Official Transcripts.
+You must upload your ECQs, TQs and any Official Transcripts.
 If you have an SF50, please submit that as well.
-Your performance assessment or a Letter of Recommendation will need to be uploaded (under other).
-All Required documents such as your Acquisition Certification Documents (under other) must be uploaded or your application will be considered incomplete.
+Your performance assessment or a Letter of Recommendation will need to be uploaded (under Performance Appraisal).
+All Required documents such as your Acquisition Certification Documents must be uploaded or your application will be considered incomplete.

 - It is your responsibility to verify that your application package (resume, supporting documents, and responses to the questionnaire) is complete, accurate, and submitted by the closing date.
 Uploaded documents may take up to one hour to clear the virus scan.